 Knife crime & Knife amnesty

 Tower Hamlets is home to six knife amnesty bins, installed by the charity Word 4 Weapons.
-They are paid for by Tower Hamlets Council and a local church.
-The bins allow for knives and other weapons to be disposed of anonymously and safely – no questions asked.
+Funded by Tower Hamlets Council, the Home Office, and a local church, these bins provide a safe and anonymous way to dispose of knives and other weapons—no questions asked.

 The six amnesty bins can be found at the following locations: